SCI Data in Oregon

 Understanding Data in Oregon

 Understanding the true impact of spinal cord injury (SCI) relies heavily on reliable data.
-Without solid information, it’s very difficult estimate how many people are affected.
+Without solid information, it is very difficult to estimate how many people are affected.
 Crucially, without this reliable data, the individuals living with spinal cord injuries often remain “invisible” to public awareness and policy-making, making it harder to advocate for our needs.

 Here’s why reliable data is so important: